 Meaningful Name: Stitch; if something is ripped apart you fix it with a stitch.

-Stitch is also informally interchangable with the term splicing in some circumstances, such as genesplicing used to create new creatures, due to the creation methodology of pre-gene science mad scientist creations (literally stitching parts together).
+Stitch is also informally interchangeable with the term splicing in some circumstances, such as genesplicing used to create new creatures, due to the creation methodology of pre-gene science mad scientist creations (literally stitching parts together).

 Nightmare Fetishist: Lilo practices voodoo, owns a handmade doll that she pretends has a bug-infested skull, and is generally considered a freak by her peers.
 Her only true friends turn out to be from outer space.

+Nani: Oh no!
+Gravity is increasing upon me!
+Lilo: It is not!
 Nani: Is too, Lilo.
 The same thing happened yesterday.